-This chapter provides an introduction to capacity planning.
+This appendix provides an introduction to capacity planning in WebLogic Server 10.3.6.
 Capacity planning is the process of determining what type of hardware and software configuration is required to meet application needs adequately.
 Capacity planning is not an exact science.
 Every application is different and every user behavior is different.

 A number of factors influence how much capacity a given hardware configuration will need in order to support a WebLogic Server instance and a given application.
 The hardware capacity required to support your application depends on the specifics of the application and configuration.
 You should consider how each of these factors applies to your configuration and application.

 The following sections discuss several of these factors.
 Understanding these factors and considering the requirements of your application will aid you in generating server hardware requirements for your configuration.
 Consider the capacity planning questions in Table B-1.

 |Capacity Planning Questions||For Information, See:|

 Is the database a limiting factor?
 Are there additional user storage requirements?

 What is running on the machine in addition to WebLogic Server?

 Do clients use SSL to connect to WebLogic Server?